 It is a work in progress, but it is progressing

 One of the most challenging areas for adopting AI and automation is within customer service departments.
 While chatbots can reduce the burden on live agents, they can be infuriating for customers whose questions fall outside of the AI’s limitations.
-Along the same lines, it can be difficult to encourage customers to utilize online resources when they are stubbornly more comfortable with calling in their questions instead.
+Along the same lines, it can be difficult to encourage customers to utilize online resources when they’re more comfortable calling in their questions instead.

-Other weak points include potential consequences of severely underestimating risk and under-collecting on premiums if there is a miscalculation somewhere in the process.
+Other weak points include the potential consequences of severely underestimating risk and under-collecting on premiums if there’s a miscalculation somewhere in the process.

-However, despite these setbacks, it is clear that progress is coming.
-It is undeniable that there have been mixed results for different insurance companies.
-But becoming discouraged and abandoning the development of this technology would be a mistake.
-Not leveraging efforts on these trends now will only lead to more painful growing pains later.
-And it could be devastating to your business should you be left behind once this technology has become an industry norm.
+Despite these setbacks, it’s clear that progress is coming.
+It’s undeniable that there have been mixed results for different insurance companies, but becoming discouraged and abandoning the development of this technology would be a mistake.
+Not leveraging efforts on these trends now will only lead to more painful growing pains later; it could be devastating to your business if you were left behind once this technology has become an industry norm.

 Telematics are changing risk management

-Historically, the driving factor behind insurance rates would often be driving history and personal information like age, gender, etc. Unless a driver accumulated accidents or tickets, it was nearly impossible to gauge their skill (or potential risk) as a vehicle operator.
+In the past, the determining factors behind insurance rates were often driving history and personal information like age, gender, etc. Unless a driver accumulated accidents or tickets, it was nearly impossible to gauge their skill (or potential risk) as a vehicle operator.

-However, with the emergence of telematics (where telecommunication, vehicular technology such as road safety, and computer science are combined), the statistical safety of an individual driver can be calculated to a degree previously unimaginable.
-With a simple app on a smartphone, insurance companies can know how their client drives (most focus on statistics on how quickly a driver turns or stops, side-stepping the question of obeying speed laws) and know exactly when and where they drive.
+But with the emergence of telematics (where telecommunication, vehicular technology such as road safety, and computer science are combined), the statistical safety of an individual driver can be calculated to a degree that was previously unimaginable.
+With a simple app on a smartphone, insurance companies can know how their client drives and exactly when and where they drive (most focus on statistics on how quickly a driver turns or stops, side-stepping the question of obeying speed laws).
 Additionally, with more and more data, generic statistics of a group can be more accurately judged as well.

 Digital enrollment is increasingly pervasive

-Far and away, the biggest trend across all corners of the insurance industry is the success of companies who fully commit to digital enrollment.
-While artificial intelligence and optimal utilization of data collected will require more development and fine-tuning, there is no reason not to make it quick and easy for customers to enroll in policies right now.
+Far and away the biggest trend across all corners of the insurance industry is the success of companies who fully commit to digital enrollment.
+While artificial intelligence and optimal utilization of collected data will require more development and fine-tuning, there’s no reason to not make it quick and easy for customers to enroll in policies right now.

 With the implementation of a digital enrollment platform, customers can get fast, reliable quotes and put a policy into force in one streamlined process.
 Less paperwork not only speeds up the experience and reduces transcription errors, but it also appeals to the customers’ need for convenience.

-With a user experience that is fast and easy, sales can become a completely automated and painless process for both brokers and customers.
+With a user experience that’s fast and easy, sales can become a completely automated and painless process for both brokers and customers.
 Adopting this technology is an obvious necessity for insurance companies, both big and small.

-Although the insurance industry has been slower to adapt than other industries, potential customers are beginning to expect the process of signing up for a new policy to be as accommodating as the other aspects of their lives.
-Insurers who fall behind on this trend will surely be missing new customer opportunities.
+Although the insurance industry has been slower to adapt than other industries, potential customers are beginning to expect the process of signing up for a new policy to be as accommodating as the other aspects of their lives; and insurers who fall behind in this trend will surely be missing out on new customer opportunities.

 Keeping track of trends is critical

-Now that the insurance industry has arrived at the turning point for a technology revolution, these tech trends will become critical in order to remain competitive in a rapidly changing market.
-However, it will also be essential to identify which tech-based solutions are worth pursuing and which will fade away or be quickly replaced with better technology.
-When navigating this new and exciting era for insurance, Genius Avenue is here to help your company succeed and capitalize on the opportunities presented with the latest technology being introduced to the field of insurance.
+Now that the insurance industry has arrived at the turning point for a technological revolution, these tech trends will become critical in order to remain competitive in a rapidly changing market.
+Nevertheless, it will also be essential to identify which tech-based solutions are worth pursuing and which will fade away or be quickly replaced with better technology.
+When navigating this new and exciting era for insurance, Genius Avenue is here to help your company successfully capitalize on the opportunities presented by the latest technology in the field.